katholiek-onderwijs-vlaanderen/sri4node/README.md

 Specify the desired key (should be `$$somekey`, as it is not actually a part of the resource, but provided for convenience) to add to the currently retrieved resource(s) via `targetkey`.

 #### basicAuthentication(authenticator)
 Used for protecting a resource with BASIC authentication.
-It can be configured in a resource's `checkauthentication` option.
 It accepts a single parameter, that is in turn a function that is responsible for checking username/password.
 The function `authenticator`, receives these parameters :